 providerConfig field that is meant to contain provider-specific configuration.

-CloudProfile manifest with minimal configuration that you can use to allow creating OpenStack shoot clusters.
+CloudProfile manifest with minimal configuration that can be used to allow the creation of Azure shoot clusters.

-The cloud profile configuration contains information about the real machine image IDs in the OpenStack environment (image names).
+The cloud profile configuration contains information about the real machine image IDs in the Azure environment (image

 You have to map every version that you specify in